 - Lack of security.
 What if an employee loses their smartphone with confidential contacts and company documents?
 How is data protected?

-exposed to a tax liability as the IRS is cracking down on companies expensing personal use for cell phones.
+- Could be exposed to a tax liability as the IRS is cracking down on companies expensing personal use for cell phones.
 Business expense must have supporting documentation.

 - Employees expense cap amount but the actual invoice is less.